 Northern New Mexico College is pleased to announce two new and enhanced programs in our newly-established Department of Technical Trades — Plumbing and Electrical Technology.

-Beginning Fall 2020 students can enroll in certificate and associate degree programs in Plumbing and Electrical Technology.
-Both programs are accredited by the Higher Learning Commission and the New Mexico Higher Education Department, and provide students with college credit while they learn highly marketable skills in these fields.
+Northern offers certificate and associate degree programs in Plumbing and Electrical Technology.
+Both programs are approved by the Higher Learning Commission and the New Mexico Higher Education Department, and provide students with college credit while they learn highly marketable skills in these fields.

 The plumbing program was developed in collaboration with the United Association of Plumbers and Pipefitters local union 412.
 Northern’s Electrical Technology program has been offered for many years, but the curriculum has been updated and enhanced in collaboration with the International Brotherhood of Electrical Workers local union 611.

-Eligible students can also apply state and federal financial aid toward the cost of these programs, including the New Mexico Opportunity Scholarship, which becomes available this Fall to students pursuing certificate and associate programs.
+Eligible students can apply state and federal financial aid toward the cost of these programs, including the New Mexico Opportunity Scholarship, available to students pursuing certificate and associate programs.
 Current high school students can take all classes in either program free of charge as part of Northern’s dual credit offerings.

 Frank Loera, DBA